ZarehD/AspNetStatic/src/AspNetStaticContrib.Stekeblad/Readme.md

 > Do not manually call `LocateResourcesAsync` on a resource locator, it will be called by the `LocatingStaticResourcesInfoProvider` when the application has fully started.

-There are four things you need to to in `LocateResourcesAsync`:
+All ResourceLocatorBase implementations must perform the following tasks in `LocateResourcesAsync`:

 1. Locate the resources the static site generator needs to know about.
 1. Determine the path to each resource